GOOD STUFF TO EAT

 Del Mar Taco Shop

-Very close to the beach, this taco shop has yummy tacos and burritos, nice service, and good prices. $
+Very close to the beach on the main road in Dominical, this taco shop has yummy tacos and burritos, nice service, and good prices. $

 This is Exotica’s famous avocado citric salad, with a touch of sweetness from pineapple.
 Perfection!